 Less common but more serious causes include

 Tumors (for example, lymphoma) of the eye are rare causes of floaters.
-Foreign objects in the eye can cause floaters but usually cause other symptoms, such as vision loss, eye pain, or eye redness, that are more troublesome than floaters.
+Foreign objects in the eye can cause floaters but usually cause other symptoms, such as vision loss (see Vision Loss, Sudden), eye pain (see Eye Pain), or eye redness (see Eye Redness), that are more troublesome than floaters.

 Not every instance of eye floaters requires an immediate evaluation by a doctor.
 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.